 Preheat the oven to 300F.
 Line a baking sheet, or two small ones, with parchment paper or a silicon baking mat.

-Pulse almonds, hazelnuts, and Brazil nuts in a food processor or high powder blender intermittently, until most of the nuts are in chopped into large pieces (about ¼ to ½ of the full size of the nuts).
-Use a silicon spatula to loosen up any nuts that get stuck to the sides.
+Pulse hazelnuts and Brazil nuts in a food processor or high powder blender intermittently, until most of the nuts are in chopped into pieces (about ½-¼ of the full size of the nuts).
+Use a spatula to loosen up any nuts that get stuck to the sides. (*Note: if using a blender, process until they are ⅛ of the size their original size then pour the nuts out into a large mixing bowl before the next stage.)

 Combine all the wet ingredients in a small mixing bowl.
 Stir in the protein powder.